 To access Facebook’s privacy settings from the Settings page on the Web, go to https://www.facebook.com/settings/?tab=privacy.
 You’ll see a page that looks similar to the following:

-To get to Facebook’s privacy settings in the Facebook app, first tap the “head-and-shoulders silhouette” button, then tap on the ellipsis (“…”), and then tap on “View Privacy Shortcuts.”
+To get to Facebook’s privacy settings in the Facebook app on iOS or iPadOS, tap the hamburger button (☰), then scroll down to Settings & Privacy and tap that.
 Note that the interface in the app is quite different from what you’ll see on the Web.

 Some of the main privacy settings to check include the following:

 - Who can look you up using the email address you provided?